-No matter where you are in the world of online advertising, you want to succeed and to be rewarded for your success.
+No matter where you are in online advertising, you want to succeed and be rewarded.
 That’s where performance marketing comes in.
-People in this industry measure results, then pay or get paid for those results.
+People in this industry measure results and then pay or get paid for those results.

 So Who is Involved?